As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 Instructions

-- Bring a large pot of water to a boil and cook your noodles according to the directions.
+• Boil noodles: Bring a large pot of water to a boil and cook your noodles according to the directions.
+Rinse under cold water and drain very well.

 Notes

-- Leftover sauce and noodles can be stored in the fridge in an airtight container for up to 3 days.
+4. Leftovers – can be stored in the fridge in an airtight container for up to 3 days.

 Nutrition